 In other words: increase production and the quality of your crops.

-- Additional information on the element Si and concrete results from our analyses based on our silicon fertilizer in greenhouse horticulture and seed potatoes can be found here.
+- Additional information about Si as an element and about concrete results with our silicon fertiliser in greenhouse horticulture and seed potatoes can be found here.